ge-high-assurance/RACK/ci/README.md

 The [`act`][act] tool can be used to run (an approximation of) the Github Actions workflow locally:

+- Download a binary release of Packer for Ubuntu, and place the `packer` executable in the `packer/` directory.
 - Install `act`
 - Generate a Github [personal access token][PAT] (PAT)
 - Create a `.secrets` file containing `GITHUB_TOKEN=<your-github-PAT-here>`